Spring Garden Revival

 Professional Weed Identification & Integrated Weed Management Assessment for Cohasset's Glacial Till & Rocky Soils

 Accurate weed identification is the foundation of effective management in Cohasset’s glacial till and rocky soils.
-Professional assessment involves using taxonomic keys and scientific nomenclature to distinguish between annuals (crabgrass, chickweed, lamb’s quarters, purslane, foxtail), perennials (dandelions, plantain, violets, ground ivy, white clover), grassy weeds (quackgrass, foxtail, goosegrass, nutsedge), and invasive species (garlic mustard, buckthorn, honeysuckle, Japanese knotweed, bittersweet).
+Professional assessment involves using taxonomic keys and scientific nomenclature to distinguish annuals (crabgrass, chickweed, lamb's quarters, purslane, foxtail), perennials (dandelions, plantain, violets, ground ivy, white clover), grassy weeds (quackgrass, goosegrass, nutsedge), and invasive species (garlic mustard, buckthorn, honeysuckle, Japanese knotweed, bittersweet).
 Seasonal emergence patterns are tracked using resources like NWS Boston/Norton.
-Site assessments evaluate soil condition via the USDA Web Soil Survey, moisture, fertility, and sun/shade patterns, often in coordination with UMass Extension diagnostic services.
-Integrated Weed Management (IWM) thresholds consider both economic and aesthetic injury levels, as well as the ecological benefits of certain weeds, such as nitrogen fixation by clover and pollinator support from dandelions.
+Site assessments consider soil condition via the USDA Web Soil Survey, moisture, fertility, and sun/shade patterns.
+Coordination with UMass Extension ensures diagnostic accuracy.
+Integrated Weed Management (IWM) thresholds are set based on economic and aesthetic injury levels, with consideration for beneficial weeds such as clover (nitrogen fixation) and dandelions (pollinator support).

 Massachusetts Conservation Commission Requirements for Weed Control & Water Quality Protection

 Cohasset’s wetlands and water resources are protected under the Wetlands Protection Act, requiring coordination with the Conservation Commission for any weed control within 25-100 feet of wetlands or streams.
-Chemical applications in these buffer zones may necessitate permits (NOI/RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
-Environmental protection measures include safeguarding groundwater (especially in Zone II wellhead protection areas), preventing surface water runoff, and timing controls to protect beneficial insects and pollinators.
-Habitat value assessments help determine which weedy areas provide food or shelter for wildlife, supporting selective control and biodiversity goals.
-Immediate revegetation and temporary stabilization are required to prevent erosion and comply with municipal stormwater programs.
-Cohasset Conservation Commission
+Chemical applications may necessitate permits (NOI/RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
+Environmental protection measures include groundwater and surface water safeguards, selective timing to protect pollinators, and habitat value assessments to preserve beneficial weedy areas.
+Immediate revegetation and erosion control are required to stabilize bare soil, with temporary measures during treatment.
+Collaboration with the Conservation Commission ensures compliance and supports biodiversity conservation goals.

 41 Highland Avenue, Cohasset, MA 02025